 Most AI tools send code to external servers for processing.
 That's a non-starter for regulated industries or companies with proprietary algorithms.
 You need tools that support customer-managed encryption keys and on-premise deployment.

 Don't try to retrofit security after deployment.
 Build it in from day one.
-Set up network isolation, implement access controls, generate audit trails.
+Set up network isolation, implement access controls, and generate audit trails.
 Make security part of the pilot instead of something you add later.

 Platform Selection: What Actually Matters